 License fee revenues are recognized when the general revenue recognition criteria given in IAS 18 are met.
 Arrangements to deliver software products generally have three elements: license, implementation and Annual Technical Services (ATS).
 The company has applied the principles given in IAS 18 to account for revenues from these multiple element arrangements.
 Objective and reliable evidence of fair value has been established for ATS.
-Objective and reliable evidence of fair value is the price charged when the element is sold separately.
-When other services are provided in conjunction with the licensing arrangement and objective and reliable evidence of their fair values have been established, the revenue from such contracts are allocated to each component of the contract in a manner, whereby revenue is deferred for the undelivered services and the residual amounts are recognized as revenue for delivered elements.
+Objective and reliable evidence of fair value has been established the revenue from such contracts are provided in conjunction with the licensing arrangement and objective and reliable evidence of their fair values have been established, the revenue from such contracts are allocated to each component of the contract in a manner, whereby revenue is deferred for the undelivered services and the residual amounts are recognized as revenue for delivered elements.
 In the absence of objective and reliable evidence of fair value for implementation, the entire arrangement fee for license and implementation is recognized using the percentage-of-completion method as the implementation is performed.
 Revenue from client training, support and other services arising due to the sale of software products is recognized as the services are performed.
-ATS revenue is recognised ratably over the period in which the services are rendered.
+ATS revenue is recognized ratably over the period in which the services are rendered.